DevExpress-Examples/blazor-grid-and-scheduler-drag-and-drop/README.md

 See [DragDropProvider.razor](./CS/Components/DragDropProvider.razor).

 - The provider stores [DragAndDropHelper](#drag-and-drop-helper) and a drag template, registers required JavaScript/C# events, and exposes event handlers via parameters.
-- Both the Grid and Scheduler [are wrapped](./CS/Components/Pages/Index.razor#L11) with this provider.
+- Both the Grid and Scheduler [are wrapped](./CS/Components/Pages/Index.razor#L11) within this provider.

 ### Drag-and-Drop Helper